axelarnetwork/axelar-examples/examples/amplifier/README.md

 }
 ```

-Every event is includes a `type` field that specifies the type of the event, an `attributes` field with all relevant information, and a `height` event that specifies the height emitted.
+Every event includes a `type` field that specifies the type of the event, an `attributes` field with all relevant information, and a `height` event that specifies the height emitted.

 ## General Message Passing